-Because fat score and SMI did not correlate, we included both as independent variables in our models testing prediction 2.
-We found that neither SMI (p = 0.13), nor fat score (p = 0.82) was associated with whether a female fledged offspring (Table 2).
-There was also no evidence of a relationship between the ability of a female to produce fledglings and having previously spent time in the aviaries (p = 0.22).
-For males, the ability to defend a territory was also unrelated to either SMI (p = 0.13) or fat score (p = 0.76).
-Additionally, we found that those males who spent more time in the aviaries were less likely to hold a territory compared with males who were never in the aviaries or who spent less time in the aviaries (p = 0.02).
+For males, there was also no statistically significant support for a relationship between whether a male defended a territory and SMI (log odds = 3.25, p = 0.13).
+Nevertheless, this relationship may be biologically important because a one unit increase in SMI corresponded to a more than 300% increase in the odds a male will hold a territory containing nests.
+Fat score was also statistically unrelated to male reproductive success where an increase from showing no visible fat to showing some fat corresponded to a 28% decrease in territory holding (log odds = 0.72, p = 0.76).
+Lastly, we found that those males who spent time in the aviaries were statistically less likely (97% decrease in the odds) to hold a territory compared with males who were never in the aviaries (log odds = 0.03, p = 0.02).
 However, we stress that our sample size was relatively small (20 males), and we did not have a balanced sample because there were no males that did not defend a territory and were never in the aviaries.
 Additionally, only five males had data from more than one breeding season, which resulted in our model fit being singular because the random effect for bird ID accounted for essentially zero variance.
 However, we kept ID in the model to account for the repeated samples.